galudino/gcslib/README.md

 Each of these containers will use a (void *) to store their data.

-There will also be a second category of containers that are essentially a "poor-man's" template.
+There will also be a second category of containers, just like the ones above, but "templated".

 These "templates" use preprocessor token-pasting to generate type-safe containers.
+Not all of the code is generated using macros -- just the portions of the code that contain type information are macros.

-This will be a better option for integral data types, like int8_t (char) or int32_t (int), and will have a friendlier API that (in my opinion) is easier to use.
+I believe the templated containers will be a better option for integral data types, like int8_t (char) or int32_t (int), and will have a friendlier API that (in my opinion) is easier to use.

 Template "instantiations" of
     int types (char, short, int, long long, both signed/unsigned)